MuhannedAlogaidi/react-redux.realworld-example/README.md

 - For your convenience, we have a hosted API that you can build your application against.

 ***We're also going to release courses for how to create the backend in either Node, Rails, or Django over the next few weeks.***

+## Commands
+**Install *create-react-app* from npm**
+`npm install -g create-react-app`
+> You'll want to install it globally (hence the -g flag)

+**Create a new app called "real-world"** `create-react-app real-world`
+> The folder real-world/ was created by create-react-app and houses all of our new application's code.

+**Start the application**
+`npm start -c`
+> Runs the app in development mode.
+Open http://localhost:3000 to view it in the browser.The page will reload if you make edits.
+You will see the build errors and lint warnings in the console.